nyu-daniel-zint/intro-to-computer-science-2024-spring/content/syllabus.md

 ## Textbook

 The course is based on the book [_Introduction to Java Programming, Brief Version, 11th Edition_](https://www.pearson.com/en-us/subject-catalog/p/introduction-to-java-programming-brief-version/P200000003486/9780137504374) written by _Y.
 Liang_ and published by _Pearson_.
-Please get yourself access to a copy of it in order do the reading assignments.
+Please get yourself access to a copy of it.

 ### Computer labs